franciskershaw/game-of-fives/README.md

 The **user stories** as detailed in the previous section was the first part of the development process and was very helpful in deciding which features were critical to the success of the site.
 Features that I did not deem necessary to myself (as the stakeholder) and the players reaching the end of their journeys would not be considered.

 The **focus** of the project is:
-* To create a fun interactive game which allows all users to reach the end of their respective stories with ease.
+* To create a fun interactive game using JavaScript which allows all users to reach the end of their respective stories with ease.

 The **business goal** for the stakeholder:
-* Have a game that players will want to play multiple times.
+* To have a game that players will want to play multiple times.
 * Produce a project which passes all marking criteria for the Code Institute's milestone 2 project.

-*Therefore, to meet both the focus and business goals, the game must be created and hosted on a bespoke website using using HTML, CSS and Javascript in order to implement all the neccessary functionality.*
+*Therefore, to meet both the focus and business goals, the game must be created and hosted on a bespoke website using using HTML, CSS and Javascript in order to implement all the neccessary functionality to both enteratin the user and pass this part of the course.*

 While strategising for this project, I figured that a prudent place to start for inspiration on layout and features would be to look up some popular online versions of 'rock, paper, scissors' as it essentially amounts to a more basic version of 'Fives'.
 With this in mind, I found the following sites very useful to begin with: